 The Sebright breed was developed in the 19th century when Sir John Sebright, a member of the British Parliament, created what he believed to be the perfect chicken.

-The breed is very rare, and Sebright took the exact formula for breeding them to his grave, but they are friendly, unique looking, and unique birds that would make a great addition to any flock, when available.
+The breed is very rare, and Sebright took the exact formula for breeding them to his grave, but they are friendly, unique-looking birds that would make a great addition to any flock, when available.

 The breed you choose is important.
 Some breeds are naturally more inquisitive than others, which means that they will be more inclined to befriend you.
 Some naturally enjoy being picked up and cuddled, while others strongly dislike being touched, let alone held.
 However, whatever breed you choose, there are some steps that you can take to help improve the likelihood that the members of your flock will enjoy a little bonding time with their owner.